apache/incubator-brooklyn-site/README.md

     sudo apt-get install libxslt-dev libxml2-dev

-Finally, run this command to install all the required Gems in the correct
+Finally, run this command inside `_scripts` to install all the required Gems in the correct versions:
-versions:

     bundle install

+Anytime you need to reset your Ruby environment for jekyll to run correctly, return to the `_scripts` directory and re-run the above command.

 Building and previewing the website